jannikmi/life-compendion/README.md

 - stay curious: there is more to learn (exploration)
 - stay critical: there are things you should change (exploitation)
 - try to identify and hit the !right! sweet spot balance in everything you do
-- it's a process. try & error
+- it's a process. trial & error
 - do not take anything for granted + be grateful
 - relax: trying the best you can is the best you can do and thereby also enough!